frontenddogma/web-development-glossary/manuscript/p.md

 : In programming, a special sort of class member, intermediate in functionality between a field (or data member) and a method.
 The syntax for reading and writing of properties is like for fields, but property reads and writes are (usually) translated to “getter” and “setter” method calls.
 The field-like syntax is easier to read and write than lots of method calls, yet the interposition of method calls “under the hood” allows for data validation, active updating (e.g., of GUI elements), or implementation of what may be called “read-only fields.”&nbsp;[†](#w-property-programming)

 Protocol
 : A system of rules that allow two or more entities of a communications system to transmit information via any kind of variation of a physical quantity.
-The protocol defines the rules, syntax, semantics and synchronization of communication and possible error recovery methods.
+The protocol defines the rules, syntax, semantics, and synchronization of communication and possible error recovery methods.
 Protocols may be implemented by hardware, software, or a combination of both.&nbsp;[†](#w-protocol)

 Prototype
-: A private property of an object which holds a link to another object.
+: In software development, a private property of an object which holds a link to another object.
 That prototype object has a prototype of its own, and so on until an object is reached with `null` as its prototype.
 By definition, `null` has no prototype, and acts as the final link in this prototype chain.&nbsp;[‡](#m-prototype)
+: In web development and design, a more or less elaborate preview or proof of concept.

 Prototyping
 : The activity of creating prototypes of software applications, i.e., incomplete versions of the software program being developed.
-It is an activity that can occur in software development and is comparable to prototyping as known from other fields, such as mechanical engineering or manufacturing.
+Prototyping is an activity that can occur in software development and is comparable to prototyping as known from other fields, such as mechanical engineering or manufacturing.
 A prototype typically simulates only a few aspects of, and may be completely different from, the final product.
-Prototyping has several benefits: The software designer and implementer can get valuable feedback from the users early in the project.
-The client and the contractor can compare if the software made matches the software specification, according to which the software program is built.
-It also allows the software engineer some insight into the accuracy of initial project estimates and whether the deadlines and milestones proposed can be successfully met.&nbsp;[†](#w-prototyping)
+Prototyping has several benefits: Software designers and implementers can get valuable feedback from users early in the project, clients and contractors can compare if the software matches the specification according to which the software is built, and software engineers get insight into the accuracy of initial project estimates and whether the deadlines and milestones proposed can be successfully met.&nbsp;[†](#w-prototyping)

 PRPL
 : A web performance development pattern based on the sequence “Push” (important resources), “Render” (as soon as possible), “Pre-cache” (assets), and “Lazy-load.”